Enegnei/AppleVsFBI/AppleVsFBI.md

 ![FBiOS tied to unique identifier](https://pbs.twimg.com/media/Cbl9ajvUcAAgJPV.jpg)

 Therefore, Apple may not only be admitting that Secure Enclave is not secure enough but that it is possible to swap identifiers in this custom OS.
-This probably has something to do with the fact that Apple can force an update to Secure Enclave without wiping the data.
+This probably has something to do with the fact that Apple could force an update to Secure Enclave without wiping the data.

+**EFF**'s [Joseph Bonneu](https://www.eff.org/about/staff/joseph-bonneau) says the following in relation to [whether Secure Enclave protects newer phones](https://www.eff.org/deeplinks/2016/02/technical-perspective-apple-iphone-case):

+> (Older devices that lack the secure enclave also apply a similar delay, but apparently do so from within the operating system.)
+It's possible, though not completely clear from Apple's documentation, that a software update would be able to modify this behavior; if not, this would completely prevent Apple from enabling faster passcode guessing on newer devices.

+> There has been further speculation that the secure enclave could refuse to accept any software update (even one signed by Apple) unless unlocked by entering the passcode, or alternately, that a software update on a locked phone would erase all of the cryptographic keys, effectively making the phone's storage unreadable.
+Apple's security documentation makes no such guarantees, though, and there are indications that this isn't the case.
+So special cracking tools from Apple could potentially still modify the secure enclave's behavior to remove both the 10-guess limit and the delays between guesses.

 This means that, if leaked, *FBiOS could be used on any iPhone*.